Padre Pio: Agostino Gemelli, psychiatric examination (1920) and medical examination (1925)

-On behalf of the Holy Office, Gemelli re-examined Pio in 1925, writing a report in April 1926.
-This time Pio allowed him to see the wounds.
-Gemelli saw as its cause the use of a corrosive substance Pio had applied himself to these wounds.
-The Jesuit Festa had previously tried to question Gemelli's comments on stigmata in general.
-Gemelli responded to this criticism in his report and resorted to responding with his knowledge of self-inflicted wounds.
-He therefore clarified his statements about the nature of Pio's wounds: "Anyone with experience in forensic medicine, and above all in variety by sores and wounds that self-destructive soldiers were presented during the war, can have no doubt that these were wounds of erosion caused by the use of a caustic substance.
-The base of the sore and its shape are in every way similar to the sores observed in soldiers who procured them with chemical means."
+Physician Festa attempted to question Gemelli's comments on the phenomenon of 'stigmata' in general, Gemelli resorted to drawing on his general knowledge of self-inflicted wounds, clarifying his statements about the nature of Padre Pio's wounds which he never examined:

+Anyone with experience in forensic medicine, and above all in the wide variety of sores and wounds that self-harming soldiers presented with during the war, can have no doubt that these were wounds of erosion caused by the use of caustic substances.
+The base of the sores and their shape are in every way similar to the sores observed in soldiers who procured them through chemical means.